 As crude oil can not be replaced naturally at the same rate that we consume, It is a nonrenewable limited resource.
-Till date, crude oil is the single most important primary source of energy production, and hence, it plays a significant role in the world energy scenario.
+To date, crude oil is the single most important primary source of energy production, and hence, it plays a significant role in the world energy scenario.
 Due to its high market value in the energy scenario, Crude oil is often compared to gold and referred to as “black gold”.
+In the year 1859, Col. Edwin Drake drilled the first successful well through rock and produced crude oil at Titusville, Penn.
 In this article, we will explore more about crude oil: its definition, composition, types, and factors that determine crude oil price.

 What is Crude Oil?